Salomón Rondón: River Plate

 On 31 January 2023, Rondón signed for River Plate in Argentina, on a contract until December 2025.
 He played 34 games overall in his first year in Buenos Aires, scoring 10 goals, one behind club top scorer Miguel Borja; the team won the Argentine Primera División title.
 His tally started on 9 April with two goals in a 3–0 win at Club Atlético Huracán, and included the opener of a 2–0 victory away to Boca Juniors in the Superclásico on 1 October.
 On 26 December 2023, Rondón and River Plate reached an agreement to terminate the player's contract.

 Pachuca

 On 30 December 2023, Rondón joined Mexican club Pachuca.
 On 2 June 2024, Rondón scored 2 goals for Pachuca in a 3–0 win against Columbus Crew in the CONCACAF Champions Cup final.
 He was also the tournament's top goal scorer, with 9 goals.

 Loan to Oviedo

-On 3 July 2025, Rondón returned to Spain and its top tier, after agreeing to a one-year loan deal with Real Oviedo.
+On 3 July 2025, Rondón returned to La Liga after agreeing to a one-year loan deal with newly promoted Real Oviedo.
 Later that year, on 30 September, he scored his first goal for the club in a 2–1 away win over Valencia.